milek6111/image_corrections_app/README.md

 - Real-time observation of the results
 - Histogram of both the selected region and the entire image

+If you want an explanation of how we implemented the above features - click here -> [Documentation](./Documentation.md)

 ## Screenshots
 ![Example screenshot](./screenshot.png)